Skip to main content

 The Accessibility for Ontarians with Disabilities Act, 2005 (the “AODA) is a law that was passed by the Province of Ontario which allows the government to develop and enforce specific standards for accessibility.
 The standards are intended to achieve accessibility for people with disabilities in the areas of customer service, transportation, the built environment, information and communication, and employment.

-To honour its commitment, LifeWorks has developed the following plan designed to enhance its current policies, practices and procedures for the accessibility of its customers and employees in Ontario.
+To honour its commitment, TELUS Health has developed the following plan designed to enhance its current policies, practices and procedures for the accessibility of its customers and employees in Ontario.

 Mail